AdrianSzklarski/PROJECT_Skyship_flying_on_the_Mars/README.md

 The radius of Mars is about twice that of Earth.
 The Martian day (the period between successive sunrises) is approx. 38 minutes longer than an Earth day.

+# Purpose of the program

+1. to determine the type of ship moving in the atmosphere of Mars
+2. making its mass analysis.

+	At first, the type of flying vehicle was selected taking into account its parameters, i.e. reliability, ease of operation, ease of control, ease of assembly, transportability.
+It was assumed that the object of research would be an airship.
+Its mass analysis was carried out based on the total masses of previous missions to Mars and a preliminary estimate of the mass of the flying vehicle derived from the applied Archimedes' law for the known volume of the assumed carrier gas.
+The next step in the work was the simultaneous determination of the masses of the various components of the airship:
+    - shell
+    - nacelle
+    - horizontal rudders
+    - vertical rudders
+    - engine and propeller
+    - battery
+    - solar cells
+    - scientific equipment
+Each of the above elements was included in the total mass except for the scientific equipment.
+Its mass was determined as the difference of the total mass and the sum of the masses of the individual elements.
+	For the given mass of the flying ship, its dimensions and shape, a pre-selected motor, battery and propeller.

 ## Created by Adrian Szklarski, 03.2023